IDMNYU/DM997X-Thesis-SP15/dm997X_ms_thesis_syllabus.md

 *“If you put off everything ‘till you’re sure of it, you’ll get nothing done.”* -Norman Vincent Peale

 *“The successful warrior is the average person with laser-like focus.”* – Bruce Lee

 ---

 ## Welcome to MS Thesis In Digital Media!

-This is the second semester of a two-semester sequence culminating in a thesis defense, a thesis paper, a thesis project, and thesis website, accomplished through a combination of questioning, researching, building/making, writing, and presenting.
+This is the second semester of a two-semester sequence culminating in a thesis defense, a thesis paper, a thesis project, and thesis website, accomplished through a combination of questioning, researching, building/making, writing, iterating, and presenting.

 ### PROGRAM GOALS